mharbol/harbol-code/README.md

 was slightly rigged since I published a paper on these numbers previously.
 I saw an annoying YouTube short code an overly complicated version of this using `Set`s to determine if the sequence repeats.
 I know that all integers will either go to 1 or 4 following the Happy Function.
-All I really have to do then is return `true` when I hit 1 or `false` when I hit 4 (... and 0 as a catch-all).
+All I really have to do then is return `true` when I hit 1 or `false` when I hit 4 (...and 0 as a catch-all).

 ## [LeetCode 224 - Basic Calculator](https://leetcode.com/problems/basic-calculator/)
 [My solution](https://github.com/mharbol/harbol-code/blob/master/leet-code/src/main/java/io/github/mharbol/leetcode/BasicCalculator.java)